- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 Every student is to uphold the ideals of academic honesty and integrity.
 Other responsibilities of students include:

 - Students are expected to know Lake Forest College’s Academic Honesty Policy.
 Ignorance of the policy shall not be considered an excuse or a mitigating factor in Academic Honesty Judicial Board proceedings.

-- Students should consult faculty or staff members when they are unsure whether their actions would constitute a violation of Academic Honesty Policy.
+- Students are expected to know what constitutes plagiarism.
+A handout explaining plagiarism is available at the Writing Center, the Learning and Teaching Center, and the reference desk of the library.
+Students should consult faculty or staff members when they are unsure whether their actions would constitute a violation of Academic Honesty Policy.

 - In addition to the standards regarding academic honesty given in the Student Handbook, students are to heed all expectations regarding academic honesty as stated by their course instructors.

 - Students who are found responsible of academic dishonesty are expected to comply with all sanctions, including participating in individual educational components, such as meeting with the Ethics Center or Writing Center.

 - Students who have previously been found to violate the academic honesty policy, but have not yet complied with any imposed Ethics Center or Writing Center educational components, may not use non-compliance as an excuse in future violations.

 - Student members of the Academic Honesty Judicial Board shall maintain the confidentiality of students accused of violating Academic Honesty Policies.

 Every faculty member is to uphold the ideals of academic honesty and integrity.
 Other responsibilities of faculty include: